vindiem/vindiem/README.md

 - 👋 Hi, I’m @vindiem
 - 👀 I’m interested in game development
 - 🌱 I’m currently learning C#/C++/Java
-- 📫 How to reach me: my telegram: @vindiem
+- 📫 How to reach me: u can't

 <!---
 vindiem/vindiem is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.